Has Your Car Been Written Off But You Still Owe Repayments? Here’s What You Can Do.

 3. Apply for a Financial Hardship Variation

-There is also the chance that your lender may be sympathetic to your situation, especially as you’re dealing a natural disaster like the recent floods.
-After all, you couldn’t have predicted that this kind of damage would happen to your car.
+There is also the chance that your lender may be sympathetic to your situation, especially as you’re dealing with a natural disaster like the recent floods.
+In such cases, exploring financial aid options or discussing a hardship variation can provide relief.

-If you find yourself without a car but still having to pay off a loan, you may want to reach out to your lender and apply for a financial hardship variation.
-If your application is approved, your lender will allow you to make reduced payments because you’re going through a difficult financial challenge.
+If you find yourself without a car but still having to make a loan repayment, consider reaching out to your lender and applying for a financial hardship variation.
+If approved, you may be allowed to reduce your payment amount while navigating a tough financial situation as a borrower.

-This guide from Legal Aid Queensland provides more insight into the specific requirements you’ll need to meet before you can qualify for a hardship variation.
-It also provides additional resources for those who need more guidance or information on their options.
+This guide from Legal Aid Queensland provides more insight into the specific requirements you’ll need to meet to qualify.
+It also includes helpful resources for those needing more guidance on their rights and loan expenses.

-Refinancing involves replacing your current car loan with a new one with a better interest rate.
+Refinancing involves replacing your current car loan with a new one—ideally with a lower interest payment—to help ease your financial load.

 4. Refinance Your Loan